 If you want to know what the standard pallet sizes per industry and country according to palletsllc.com, please check out the charts we’ve included at the end of this article.
 This table does not count custom-built pallets for specialty equipment – those are bonus pallets that we all covet!

-Here is a listing of the typical Euro-pallet sizes, and where those formats get used.
+Here is a listing of the typical Euro-pallet sizes, and where those “typical” dimensions get used by each continent.

 If you need more information on pallet sizes, feel free to check our article Standard Pallet Sizes & Dimensions that cover all the pallet sizes available in the world.
-Also, be sure your pallet is okay to use with our Pallet Safety page!
+Also, be sure your pallet is okay to use with the help of our Pallet Safety page!